To download/save this report in PDF format, please click here.

 Letters of credit (L/Cs) may be used to pay for U.S. exports to Argentina.
-A number of banks in Argentina open letters of credit once the bank has approved a line of credit for the Argentine company.
+A number of banks in Argentina open letters of credit once the bank has approved a line of credit for the Argentine importer.
 Multinationals, large and medium sized firms are still the main users of L/Cs.
-However, to a lesser degree, L/Cs are also used by small firms.
+However, to a lesser degree, small firms also use LCs..

 Another payment option may be direct payment from Argentine importers’ overseas bank accounts.
 Bank drafts and documentary collections are also of common use.
 While they do help safeguard the U.S. exporter's title to goods until payment has been received, all credit and country risk remains with the exporter.
 There is no obligation for the bank to cover these risks.
 However, documentary collections are less costly than letters of credit and, where the exporter is comfortable with these risks, they offer a practical and efficient solution, particularly for Argentine subsidiaries of U.S. companies.